mercurius-js/mercurius/docs/api/options.md

     - `service.rewriteHeaders`: `Function` A function that gets the original headers as a parameter and returns an object containing values that should be added to the headers
     - `service.initHeaders`: `Function` or `Object` An object or a function that returns the headers sent to the service for the initial \_service SDL query.
     - `service.connections`: The number of clients to create.
 (Default: `10`)
+    - `service.bodyTimeout`: The timeout after which a request will time out, in milliseconds.
+(Default: `30e3` - 30 seconds)
+    - `service.headersTimeout`: The amount of time the parser will wait to receive the complete HTTP headers, in milliseconds.
+(Default: `30e3` - 30 seconds)
+    - `service.keepAliveMaxTimeout`: The maximum allowed keepAliveTimeout.
+(Default: `5e3` - 5 seconds)
+    - `service.maxHeaderSize`: The maximum length of request headers in bytes.
+(Default: `16384` - 16KiB)
     - `service.wsUrl`: The url of the websocket endpoint
     - `service.wsConnectionParams`: `Function` or `Object`
       - `wsConnectionParams.connectionInitPayload`: `Function` or `Object` An object or a function that returns the `connection_init` payload sent to the service.